 ~read lines of poem as I show each individual clip. ~

-Now show adding of text. “ I am using this font and this size in order to create a soothing visual for the viewer.
-This is not something that is particularly thematic but I think the aesthetic visual of the text is important and font with wide space between the letters has a really nice look to it.
-What I am going to do for the text in order to make it themtically impactful, is to edit the timing of the way the text appears and disappears on screen.
+I made decisions about font and this size in order to create a soothing visual for the viewer.
+The aesthetic visuals of the text are important.
+Here the font with wide space between the letters has a really nice look to it.
+The timing of when the text appears and disappears on screen also shapes meaning.
 So you’ll see here that I’m leaving the last piece of text in each section lingering on the screen as the clip plays.
-This is to connect each section to the other but also to show the interconnectedness of each video to the other.
+This is to connect each section to the other but also to show the interconnectedness of each video.
 Viewers should feel the poem has a flow to it and that the video is one coherent piece but they should also feel the individuality of each video clip.

 I am going to change the audio from the first section which is ~play audio~ to ~play new audio~ .
 I am doing this to reflect the change in tone and message from the first stanza to the next.
 Whereas the audio from the first stanza is calm and soothing, I am using more uplifting and vibrant music in the second one.